Workable/devit2016/README.md

 ```
 The gulp command will build the extension code and place it in the `app/` directory.

-After that, visit `chrome://extensions`, select `Load unpacked extensions` and pick the project's `app/` directory.
+After that, on `chrome://extensions` select `Load unpacked extensions` and pick the project's `app/` directory.

 ## Start server
 ```